 As of January 2007 Latvia has a volunteer military service system.
-Professional service soldiers fulfil service in accordance with a contract.
-Civilian employees perform a specific job (work) on the basis of an employment contract in units (sub-units) in civil positions of staff in accordance with regulatory enactments regulating employment legal relationships.
+Professional service soldiers fulfil service in accordance with a professional service contract.
+Civilian employees perform a specific job (work) on the basis of an employment contract in units (sub-units) in civil positions of staff in accordance with laws and regulations governing employment legal relationships.

 In accordance with the Military Service Law (MSL), Latvian citizens from 18 years of age may be accepted into professional service if they meet the requirements stipulated by the Minister of Defence for the state of health, education, professional and physical preparedness, knowledge of the official language, and moral and psychological characteristics, and if such persons, except for specialist officers, specialist non-commissioned officers, and specialist soldiers, may serve not less than five years until the attainment of the maximum age determined for professional service in this Law.
-MSL sets out the principle of equality without seeking to differentiate soldiers according to their gender.

 MSL states, that norms of the laws and regulations governing employment legal relationships shall not apply to a soldier, except, e.g. for the norms that determine a prohibition of different treatment.
 The Labour Law states principle of equal rights, e.g. everyone has an equal right to work, to fair, safe and healthy working conditions, to fair work remuneration and this rights shall be ensured without any direct or indirect discrimination - irrespective of a person's race, skin color, gender, age, disability, religious, political or other conviction, ethnic or social origin, property or marital status, sexual orientation or other circumstances.